mukaiizawa/Paren/man/man7/paren-tutorial.md

         (sqrt (+ (pow x 2) (pow y 2))))
     5

 So far we've only had things printed out implicity as a result of evaluating them.
-The standard way to print things out in the middle of evaluation is with pr or prn.
-They take multiple arguments and print them in order; prn also prints a newline at the end.
+The standard way to print things out in the middle of evaluation is with `print` or `println`.
+They take multiple arguments and print them in order; `println` also prints a newline at the end.
 Here's a variant of average that tells us what its arguments were:

-    ) (function average (x y)
+    ) (function average2 (x y)
-           (prn "my arguments were: " (list x y))
-           (/ (+ x y) 2))
+            (println "my arguments were: " (list x y)) (/ (+ x y) 2))
-    *** redefining average
-    #<procedure: average>
+    average2
-    ) (average 100 200)
+    ) (average2 100 200)
     my arguments were: (100 200)
     150

+## Conditional operators
-The standard conditional operator is if.
-Like `<-` and function, it doesn't evaluate all its arguments.
+The standard conditional operator is `if`.
+Like `<-` and `function`, it doesn't evaluate all its arguments.
 When given three arguments, it evaluates the first, and if that returns true, it returns the value of the second, otherwise the value of the third:

-    ) (if (odd 1) 'a 'b)
+    ) (if (odd?
+1) 'a 'b)
     a
-    ) (if (odd 2) 'a 'b)
+    ) (if (odd?
+2) 'a 'b)
     b

-Returning true means returning anything except nil.
+Returning `true` means returning anything except `nil`.
 Nil is conventionally used to represent falsity as well as the empty list.
-The symbol t (which like nil evaluates to itself) is often used to represent truth, but any value other than nil would serve just as well.
+The symbol `true` (which like nil evaluates to itself) is often used to represent truth, but any value other than `nil` would serve just as well.

-    ) (odd 1)
+    ) (odd?
+1)
-    t
+    true
-    ) (odd 2)
+    ) (odd?
+2)
     nil

 It sometimes causes confusion to use the same thing for falsity and the empty list, but many years of Lisp programming have convinced me it's a net win, because the empty list is set-theoretic false, and many Lisp programs think in sets.

-If the third argument is missing it defaults to nil.
+If the third argument is missing it defaults to `nil`.

-    ) (if (odd 2) 'a)
+    ) (if (odd?
+2) 'a)
     nil

 An if with more than three arguments is equivalent to a nested if.

     (if a b c d e)